jaysoffian/usharr/README.md

 ### Webhooks

 Point Plex Server → Settings → Webhooks at `http://usharr:8555/api/webhook`.
-On `library.new` / `library.update` / `library.on.deck` usharr refreshes the referenced `plex_item` and enqueues a probe on the resolved local path.
-No auth on the endpoint; rely on LAN isolation.
+On `library.new` / `library.update` / `library.on.deck`, Usharr refreshes the referenced `plex_item` and enqueues a probe on the resolved local path.

-The same endpoint will dispatch Sonarr/Radarr webhooks once those handlers are wired — it sniffs the incoming payload shape.

 ## Plex

-Plex integration is optional.
-It lets clients ask `/api/info/by-content-id/{id}` (Plex's `ratingKey`, surfaced as `media_content_id` by Home Assistant's Plex component) instead of having to know the on-disk path. usharr uses Plex's PIN OAuth flow, so you don't paste a token anywhere:
+Plex integration allows clients to query `/api/info/by-content-id/{id}` where `{id}` is Plex's `ratingKey`.
+Usharr must first be authenticated to Plex:

 ```bash
 # From inside the container (or anywhere the DB is writable):